awesomemotive/WP-Mail-SMTP/readme.txt

 ### Email Alerts

-If your emails stop sending, get notified instantly via Slack, SMS/ Twilio, webhooks, or email (via secure API).
+If your emails stop sending, get notified instantly via Slack, Microsoft Teams, SMS/ Twilio, webhooks, or email (via secure API).

 In combination with our email logging and resending features, Email Alerts ensure that no important email will ever be lost.